teay-nguyen/TEMPEST_001/README.md

 ## Testing

-Test FEN strings are stored in the tests folder in a seperate files, designated for its purpose
+Test FEN strings are stored in the tests folder in a seperate files named differently according to the positions
 You can copy one of the FEN strings into the tempest file for it to parse the string, the doing what you want since the fen string is loaded

 ## Contributing